arbiv/opentelemetry-demo/OBSERVABLE-AGENT.md

 1. Go back to the webstore and use the "Ask AI" feature again
 2. Open Langfuse UI at `http://localhost:3000`
 3. You should see the **Dashboard** view by default, which shows an overview of your project's LLM activity

 ### 3.7 Explore the Langfuse Dashboard

-The Langfuse dashboard is the first thing you see when opening Langfuse and provides comprehensive analytics and insights into your LLM usage:
+The Langfuse dashboard is the first thing you see when opening Langfuse and provides comprehensive analytics and insights into your LLM usage including cost, token usage, and latency.

-1. **Key Metrics to Explore**:
-   - **Total Traces**: Number of LLM interactions tracked
-   - **Total Tokens**: Aggregate token usage (input + output)
-   - **Total Cost**: Estimated cost based on token usage and model pricing
-   - **Average Latency**: Mean response time for LLM calls
-   - **Traces Over Time**: Time-series graph showing activity patterns

-2. **Explore Different Views**:
-   - **Dashboard**: Overview of metrics and activity (current view)
-   - **Traces**: Detailed view of individual LLM interactions (see step 3.8)
-   - **Sessions**: Grouped traces by session ID (product ID in this demo)
-   - **Scores**: View all evaluation scores (including judge scores when enabled)
-   - **Analytics**: Advanced analytics and filtering options

-3. **Filter and Search**:
-   - Use filters to find specific traces by:
-     - Date range
-     - Model used
-     - Session ID
-     - Score ranges
-   - Search by metadata (product ID, questions, etc.)

-4. **Cost Tracking**:
-   - View cost breakdown by model
-   - Track token usage trends
-   - Identify expensive operations

 ### 3.8 Explore Traces in Langfuse

 Navigate to **Traces** in the Langfuse interface to see detailed information about individual LLM interactions:

 1. Click on **Traces** in the navigation menu
 2. You should see traces appearing for each AI assistant interaction